 For me the kitchen is the heart of the home – it’s where everyone congregates and hangs out, where the fun times happen.
 My kitchens always have an island bench with gas hobs so I can be part of the action and the conversation when I’m cooking, rather than with my back to everyone or cloistered away in some closed off room.

 What kitchen appliance/utensil couldn’t you live without?
 Why?

 I am mad about my zester.
-I use it not just for lemon rind (which I use alongside lemon juice as a seasoning in my cooking – salt, pepper and acid balance is the start point to get a dish tasting good) but also for frozen chillies and garlic and ginger if I want them pastry, and of course parmesan cheese.
+I use it not just for lemon rind (which I use alongside lemon juice as a seasoning in my cooking – salt, pepper and acid balance is the start point to get a dish tasting good) but also for frozen chilies and garlic and ginger if I want them pasty, and of course Parmesan cheese.